2006-2016 Canada Research Chair in Mental Health Research

 BSc (University of Toronto), MA, PhD (Boston University)

-My research is geared toward answering theory-driven questions about the nature and treatment of social anxiety.
-Studies in my lab seek to identify and understand how social anxiety affects people’s psychological, behavioural, and emotional responses to social stress and reward within interpersonal contexts.
-Our work is guided by clinical models of social anxiety disorder and geared toward developing and disseminating more effective psychological interventions.
+My research focuses on social anxiety and the self.
+I am interested in how social anxiety affects people’s psychological, behavioural, neurocognitive, and emotional responses to social stress and reward within interpersonal contexts, with an emphasis on the role of autobiographical memory processes.
+My work is guided by clinical models of social anxiety disorder and focuses on the development of effective psychological interventions that target core mechanisms.
 Current research questions include:

 - How do socially anxious individuals view and appraise themselves and others?
 What are the effects of such appraisals on social information processing, perceptions of social threat and reward, emotion regulation, interpersonal behaviour, relationship formation, mental images and memories, and psychotherapeutic process and outcome?